-- Phones must not be used during the school day including instructional (class) time, break, and lunch unless approved by teacher for educational purposes.
-Phones must be turned off and put away in their backpack at all times. - The use of any camera on campus is prohibited, unless part of a class assignment or approved school activity, without the advanced permission of the principal.
+- Phones must not be used during the school day including instructional (class) time, break, and lunch.
+Phones must be turned off and put away unless used for instructional purposes at the direction of the teacher. - The use of any camera on campus is prohibited, unless part of a class assignment or approved school activity, without the advanced permission of the principal.
 This includes the use of "picture phones" or "camera phones" for the purpose of taking or transmitting photographs. - No student shall be prohibited from possessing or using a cell phone that is determined by a licensed physician or surgeon to be essential for the student's health and the use of which is limited to health related purposes.
 The school administration may require proper documentation in order to authorize such use.

 Failure to comply with the above may result in confiscation of the device and further school discipline.

 The school strongly discourages bringing other electronic devices to school that have no educational purpose.

+This includes any audio or video devices such as headphones, MP3/MP4 and tablets, games, etc. They may not be used in school without specific permission from staff.
 If you choose to bring a cell phone or any other electronic devise, you do so at your own risk.
 The school does not have the staffing to investigate or be responsible for loss or theft of any electronic devices.
 Any loss or theft of any item should be reported to the Murrieta Police Department.
+Education Code Section 51512 provides for disciplinary action to be taken if a student uses, without expressed permission from a teacher, any electronic recording or listening devise: